2012 Cincinnati Bengals season: Week 3: at Washington Redskins

 With the win, the Bengals improved to 2–1.

 Week 4: at Jacksonville Jaguars

-With the win, the Bengals improved to 3–1 capturing their 3rd 3–1 start under Marvin.
+With the win, the Bengals improved to 3–1, their 3rd 3–1 start under head coach Marvin Lewis.

 Week 5: vs. Miami Dolphins

 With the loss, the Bengals dropped to 3–2.
 With the Ravens' win over the Chiefs, the Bengals now sit in 2nd place in the AFC North.

 Week 6: at Cleveland Browns

 With the surprising loss, the Bengals dropped to 3–3 and their 4-game winning streak against the Browns was snapped.

 Week 7: vs. Pittsburgh Steelers

 The Bengals went home for a divisional game against their longtime rival Steelers.
 The Steelers came into this stadium 0–3 in road games.
-Despite the Bengals' 11-point lead in the first half, it was ereased in the 2nd half as the Steelers won the game 24–17.
+Despite the Bengals holding an 11-point lead in the second quarter, it was erased as the Steelers won the game 24–17.
 The loss dropped the Bengals to 3–4 and 3rd place in the AFC North.